NilsDunlop/PROTACFold/README.md

 ## Acknowledgments

 - The AlphaFold team at Google DeepMind
+- The Boltz researchers at MIT
 - Developers of open-source tools used in this project (RDKit, DockQ)
 - PyMOL for visualization
 - Contributors to PROTAC databases and experimental data

 ## Citation

-If you use PROTACFold in your research, please cite the preprint: [Enhancing PROTAC Ternary Complex Prediction with Ligand Information in AlphaFold 3](https://chemrxiv.org/engage/chemrxiv/article-details/67c68d98fa469535b9d93fe9)
+If you use PROTACFold in your research, please cite the paper: [Predicting PROTAC-Mediated Ternary Complexes with AlphaFold3 and Boltz-1](https://chemrxiv.org/engage/chemrxiv/article-details/686ee8f943bc52e4ec1fbec2)